 However, this time around Bieber shocked everyone with his exceptional time keeping as the concert started a mere 5 minutes ahead of schedule.

-Bieber doesn’t just walk on – he either pops up out of nowhere, he flies or in this particular instance, he floated up from the ground in a glass box.
+If you have witness a Bieber concert before, you’ll know to expect the unexpected when it comes to his entrances onto the stage.
+The singer doesn’t just walk on – he explodes up out of nowhere, flies with gigantic metal wings or in this particular instance; floats up from the ground inside a glass box.

-He sang the meaningful ‘Mark My Words’ whilst literally marking the words with a pen onto the walls of the box.
+He opened with the meaningful ‘Mark My Words’ whilst literally marking the words with a pen onto the walls of the box surrounding him.

-16,000 screams surprisingly didn’t shatter the box before it brought Bieber back down to the ground to make the crowd go even crazier as he performed the Platinum selling single ‘Where Are Ü Now’, written by Bieber and produced by DJ’s Skrillex and Diplo.
+16,000 screams surprisingly didn’t shatter the box before it brought Bieber back down to the ground.
+The crowd then went crazier as he performed the Platinum selling single ‘Where Are Ü Now’, written by Bieber and produced by DJ’s Skrillex and Diplo.

-Justin Bieber is known as an artist who always interacts with his fans during his shows as he recognizes that he wouldn’t be where he is today without their support.
+Bieber is known as an artist who always interacts with his fans during his shows as he recognises that he wouldn’t be where he is today without their support.

 He said: “I’m still a human being and I still want to feel like I’m being respected”.

-The audience of Friday night’s show did respect his wishes and this allowed Bieber to perform two very special acoustic versions of ‘Cold Water’ and ‘Love Yourself’ as he sat on a satin red sofa with just his guitar.
+The audience of Friday’s show respected his wishes and this allowed Bieber to perform two very special acoustic versions of ‘Cold Water’ and ‘Love Yourself’ as he sat on a satin red sofa with just his guitar.

 When Bieber performed ‘Company’, his fourth single released from Purpose album, a huge trampoline came down from the ceiling.

-Dancing energetically to his fast paced songs such as ‘As Long As You Love Me’ and ‘Been You’ or theatrically moving to his slow paced songs like ‘The Feeling’ and ‘Hold Tight’ – they put everything into each movement and help to make the show so entertaining.
+Dancing energetically to his fast paced songs such as ‘As Long As You Love Me’ or theatrically moving to ‘The Feeling’ – they put everything into each movement and help to make the show so entertaining.

 Thankfully my amazing view from the pit within the stage allowed me to capture this exact moment.